STARS4ALL/tessdb-server/README.md

 ## SQLite Database Maintenance
 ***Only in Linux*** The database and log file are rotated daily by a cron script file at 12:00 UTC.
 This is done to prevent a costly file copy at midnight, precisely when the database is busy writting samples.
-The program is first put in pause mode, do the copy and then resumes operation.
+The program is first put in pause mode, perform the backup and then resumes operation.

 ## The `tess` utility